SIMPLE IRA: Self Employed Contributions and Limits

 There are a few key rules to keep in mind with SIMPLE IRAs as well.
 For two years after your first contribution, you cannot transfer a SIMPLE IRA into another type of retirement plan, and while you can withdraw funds at any time, there is a penalty if you are under the age of 59 ½.

-The maximum contribution for 2017 is $12,500 plus a $3,000 catch-up if you are 50 or older.
-The deadline to open a SIMPLE IRA is October 1.
+The maximum contribution for 2022 is $$20,500.
 Employers are responsible for depositing employee contributions and must contribute matching or non-elective contributions by the federal income tax return due date.

 SIMPLE IRA Examples